-PAS reiterates its thanks to the original steering group made up of public, private and voluntary sector organisations which guided the delivery of the first edition of SP=EEDTM (2008).
+PAS reiterates its thanks to the original steering group which was made up of public, private and voluntary sector organisations which guided the delivery of the first edition of SP=EED® (2008).

 We remain indebted to Professor Cliff Hague who guided the original project.